-The Community Health Improvement Plan and Process (CHIPP) is a mechanism to assess and determine the priority health needs of Waukesha County residents.
-In a CHIPP, "health" is defined broadly and includes physical health, mental health, environmental health and other areas that contribute to overall well-being.
+Every 5 years the Public Health Division conducts a Community Health Improvement Plan and Process (CHIPP) for Waukesha County.
+This is a national, comprehensive approach to assess community health, develop and implement action plans to improve community health, and monitor results.
+In a CHIPP, "health" is defined broadly and includes physical health, mental health, environmental health, and other areas that contribute to overall well-being.